julianduque/penv/README.md

 A package.json environment customizer

-Sometimes we need a different `package.json` for our different environments like production, development and staging.
-(Example `jitsu` deploys)
+Sometimes we need a different `package.json` properties for our different environments like production, staging and development.
+(Ex: `jitsu` deploys)

 With `penv` you can customize your `package.json` file with properties defined inside an `environments.json` file.